rsinger86/drf-typed/docs/serializers/typed_serializers.md

 You can use type annotations as shorthand for declaring serializer fields, similar to how the popular library [Pydantic](https://pydantic-docs.helpmanual.io/) enforces type hints at runtime for data validation.

-This approach works well for simple cases, but when you need more complex validation, such as enforcing value ranges or character length, it's best to use DRF's fields.

 DRF's [core field arguments](https://www.django-rest-framework.org/api-guide/fields/#core-arguments) of `required`, `default` and `allow_null` map cleanly to Python's attribute type hints.

 If you only need to specify those qualities, in addition to the type, you can use annotations instead of field declarations: